andykallian/pvsneslib/Community-FAQ.md

 The output system is only available for **BG_MODE1**.
 If you need it in other modes, you need to develop it.

-### How to build tcc 816 provided with PVSnesLib sources ?
+### How to build tcc 816 provided with PVSnesLib sources?

 Go to the tcc-65816 directory, then execute **./configure** command to create the config.mak file.
 If you are on windows and get an error like "'.' is not recognized as an internal or external command", you probably need to execute the **sh** command before.